 You need to know if an associate is more junior than a specialist?
 What roles are “managers'' versus “directors”?
 Do you have multiple tiers within a level (example Associate Manager, Manager, Senior Manager)?
 Are their individual contributor roles that are as senior as functional leaders (like a Principle Software Engineer and a Director of Engineering)?

-Not only is this important for compensation mapping, but also for career development in your organization.
+Not only is this important for compensation management, but also for career development in your organization.

 Pay components